keelanstuart/mqme/README.md

 # mqme
 mqme - A network message queuing library written in C++ for Windows platforms (x86 / x64)

 ****

 mqme simplifies client-server network communications; there are three basic interfaces to work with (and most of the time, only two in a single application): client, server, and packet.

-Packets:
+### Packets:
 * have a type, represented by a four-character-code
 * have a context (channel)
 * recycle themselves to reduce or eliminate runtime allocations

-Servers:
+### Servers:
 * accept client connections
 * have channels
 * route received packets to clients in the context channel
 * optionally process packets themselves
 * optionally send server-origin packets to clients
 * manage channel members

-Clients:
+### Clients:
 * connect to a server
 * optionally send packets to server
 * optionally process packets

 ****

+### Getting Started

 First, call mqme::Initialize to start things up... you have four things to decide (but there are defaults!):
 * how many packets should initially be in the packet cache
 * the initial maximum size of each packets
 * the number of threads per core to use for processing incoming packets
 * a modifier to the number of cores

 Next, create a client or server using either mqme::ICoreClient::NewClient() or mqme::ICoreServer::NewServer() ...